Dolores Umbridge: Reign over Hogwarts

 Dumbledore's Army was eventually betrayed by Ravenclaw student Marietta Edgecombe.
 She was threatened by Umbridge that if she didn't turn them over, her mother would lose her job at the Ministry.
 Umbridge attempted to have Harry expelled from Hogwarts, but Dumbledore took the blame for the group's formation and disappeared from Hogwarts to avoid arrest.

 Umbridge was appointed as the new Headmistress of Hogwarts by Fudge.
 She formed the Inquisitorial Squad, composed entirely of Slytherin students such as Draco Malfoy.
 Despite Dumbledore's Army being banned, the rebellion against Umbridge continued, mainly expressed by the ongoing pranks of Fred and George Weasley.
 Before Umbridge could catch the twins, they fled Hogwarts on their broomsticks after encouraging the castle's poltergeist Peeves to continue tormenting Umbridge in their absence.
-The castle itself seemed to recognise that Umbridge was not the true Headmistress, as she was denied access to the Headmaster's Office.
+The castle itself seemed to recognise that Umbridge was not the true Headmistress, as it denied her access to the Headmaster's Office.

 After Umbridge sacked Care of Magical Creatures professor Rubeus Hagrid due to his half-breed status, Professor McGonagall attempted to intervene, which resulted in Umbridge and a squad of aurors attacking her so severely she was hospitalised at St. Mungo's.
 She also intercepted all manner of communications to prevent Harry from contacting his godfather Sirius Black and the Order of the Phoenix, even going so far as to injure Harry's pet owl Hedwig.

 She eventually caught Harry attempting to use the Floo Network in her office to contact Sirius.
 This resulted in Dumbledore's Army members Harry, Ron, Hermione, Neville Longbottom, Ginny Weasley and Luna Lovegood being rounded up by the Inquisitorial Squad and held in her office.
-When Harry refused to give Umbridge any information, she called Potions Master Severus Snape to provide her with the truth-telling potion Veritaserum, but Snape informed her that she had squandered his entire stock whilst interrogating students.
+When Harry refused to give Umbridge any information, she called Potions Master Severus Snape to provide her with the truth-telling potion Veritaserum, but Snape informed her that she had squandered his entire stock interrogating students.
 Umbridge then believed that the illegal Cruciatus Curse would cause Harry to loosen his tongue.
 Hermione attempted to protest, but Umbridge brushed her off and revealed that she had ordered the dementor attack on Harry and Dudley during the summer.

 Hermione tricked Umbridge into following Harry and herself into the Forbidden Forest to search for Dumbledore's alleged "secret weapon".
 Umbridge was confronted by a herd of centaurs, whom she insulted with racial slurs.
 She then attacked a centaur.
 As a result, Umbridge was carried off and nearly killed by the herd.
 She was saved by Dumbledore, who managed to calm the herd due to their respect for him and brought her out without a scratch but in a severe state of shock.

 After Voldemort was sighted in the Ministry of Magic by numerous people including Fudge, Dumbledore was reinstated as Headmaster at Hogwarts, and Umbridge was sacked.
 She attempted to sneak out of the school but encountered Peeves, who chased her out of the school with McGonagall's cane to the delight of students and teachers alike.